Where our electricity comes from

 of local community scale solar PV has been installed by us since 2019

-Our imported electricity, previously a mix of nuclear and hydro, is now sourced from 100% renewable sources such as solar, wind and hydroelectricity.
+Our imported electricity is sourced from low carbon and renewable sources such as solar, wind and hydroelectricity.

 ‘Guarantee of Origin’ certificates (GoO’s) are the current market mechanism for driving investment in renewables.
 We are using our market power to drive investment to the right places.
 By increasing the demand for renewable and sustainable electricity, we reduce the investment into fossil fuels.
 The more communities that make this same choice, creating more demand for energy from sustainable energy sources, the more generators will invest in these technologies.